spdx/spdx-spec/chapters/composition-of-an-SPDX-document.md

 When implementing file information in RDF, the `spdx:hasFile` property is used to associate the package with the file.

-See [Clause 8](4-file-information.md) for details of the fields in this kind of Fact.
+See [Clause 8](4-file-information.md) for details of the fields in this kind of section.

-### 5.2.4 Snippet information Fact
+### 5.2.4 Snippet information section

 Snippets can optionally be used when a file is known to have some content that has been included from another original source.
 They are useful for denoting when part of a file may have been originally created under another license.